markdumay/synology-tls/README.md

 docker stack services synology-tls
 ```

-You should see the value `1/1` for `REPLICAS` for the Synology T:S service if the stack was initialized correctly.
+You should see the value `1/1` for `REPLICAS` for the Synology TLS service if the stack was initialized correctly.
 It might take a while before the services are up and running, so simply repeat the command after a few minutes if needed.

 ```
 ID  NAME                MODE        REPLICAS    IMAGE                               PORTS